allegheny-college-cmpsc-200-fall-2023/course-materials/CODE_OF_CONDUCT.md

 > **Instructor's note**: The above book is authentic and historically accurate, but
 > a record of problematic behaviors.

-We come to this in an era where "hacking" refers to malicious or nefarious work, but the essential meaning of the term doesn't entertain this idea as essentially evil; to early computer systems folks -- many of whose names you know very well -- the declaration to complete and total systems control and information was equal to an inalienable right.
+We come to our work in an era where "hacking" refers to malicious or nefarious work, but the essential meaning of the term doesn't entertain this idea as essentially evil; to early computer systems folks -- many of whose names you know very well -- the declaration to complete and total systems control and information was equal to an inalienable right.
 You've likely drawn a parallel between the above set